gramineproject/graphene/README.md

         include ../../Makefile

         clean-tmp:
-            rm -f your_executable.manifest.sgx *.sig *.token
+            rm -f your_binary.manifest.sgx *.sig *.token
         ```
     4. Inside of this file leave everything the same except for the `sgx.trusted_children`
      and `sgx.trusted_files`, adding whatever dependencies and files are necessary
-     for your executable.
+     for your binaru.
     5. Run `make && make SGX=1 && make SGX_RUN=1`
-    6. then Run ` SGX=1 ./yourfile.manifest` to execute your code.
+    6. Run `SGX=1 ./yourfile.manifest` to execute your code.

     NOTES:
      * It is important that the directories of any libraries you wish to use are